ubonisrael/CMreactrouter/README.md

 ### Future improvements

-- Allow users to delete multiple contact at once
+- ~~Allow users to delete multiple contact at once.~~
 - Add toasts to indicate when an action, e.g adding a contact has been successfully achieved.
+- Create Merge and Fix functionality.
+- Create a favorites page.
+- Allow users to be able to import contacts.

 ### Getting started